 How is it beneficial?

-Plastic not only increases the aggregate impact value — the measurement of the toughness of road, and ability to take the sudden shock from load — but also improves the quality of flexible pavements.
+Plastic increases the aggregate impact value, which determines the toughness of road, and how much load it can take.
+It also improves the quality of flexible pavements.
 Plastic roads are twice as strong as tar roads, as plastic makes them non-susceptible to disintegration and potholes.
 Unlike conventional roads, plastic roads are not affected by moving or stagnant water.

 What followed later?